 Sweetwater is a somewhat small city located in the state of Tennessee.
 With a population of 5,931 people and two constituent neighborhoods, Sweetwater is the 108th largest community in Tennessee.

 Unlike some cities, Sweetwater isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sweetwater are a mix of both white- and blue-collar jobs.
 Overall, Sweetwater is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sweetwater who work in sales jobs (13.47%), healthcare (12.58%), and office and administrative support (11.69%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sweetwater has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sweetwater a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 As is often the case in a small city, Sweetwater doesn't have a public transportation system that people use for their commute.

+Sweetwater is a somewhat ethnically-diverse city.
 The people who call Sweetwater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sweetwater residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sweetwater include German, English, Scots-Irish, and Pennsylvania German.
+Important ancestries of people in Sweetwater include Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Sweetwater is English.
 Other important languages spoken here include Spanish and Hungarian.